2025 Cup of China: Women's singles

 Amber Glenn and Alysa Liu, both of the United States, won the gold and silver medals, respectively, in the women's event.
-Glenn, who won the 2024 Grand Prix of Figure Skating Final, successfully performed a triple Axel in both the short program and free skate.
-"I’m just really happy with the overall results and showing the consistency that I’ve been working on with my team in practice every day," Glenn stated afterward.
-Liu, who won the 2025 World Figure Skating Championships, had been in first place after the short program, but stumbled on a triple Lutz, allowing Glenn to surpass her.
+Glenn, who had won the 2024 Grand Prix of Figure Skating Final, successfully performed a triple Axel in both the short program and free skate.
+"I'm just really happy with the overall results and showing the consistency that I've been working on with my team in practice every day," Glenn stated afterward.
+Liu, who had won the 2025 World Figure Skating Championships, had been in first place after the short program, but stumbled on a triple Lutz, allowing Glenn to surpass her.
 Rinka Watanabe of Japan finished in third place despite falling on her opening triple jump combination.
-"I'm relieved to have made the podium," Watanabe stated.